 The first time your child starts to lose control of their emotions and retreats to their calm corner instead you’ll be running back here to thank me.

-Ways to use our fort building kit for mindfulness activities for kits
+Ways to use our fort building kits for mindfulness activities for kids

 A fort building kit can be a great way for kids to practice mindfulness.
 Below are some mindfulness activities for kits that you can try out.

 - When building the kids fort kit, our children can practice mindfulness while they’re putting the pieces together and truly enjoying the experience and being mindful of how they’re feeling as they do it.

 - Inside the kids fort kit they can take time to themselves and set up their own corner to allow themselves to calm down and check in with their feelings

 - Practice breathing exercises in the fort such as pinwheel breathing where you use a pinwheel and blow on it to show them how to slowly inhale and exhale

 - A quiet place to lay on the floor and color